Our breeding program

-We live in Wiesbaden, Germany (near Frankfurt), in the beautiful Kohlheck district, where, thanks to the direct edge of the forest, we are only 170 meters from the countryside.
-There are almost endless paths through the adjoining forest park, which, with a size of 5,600 hectares, makes up a quarter of the city area and serves as a fresh air lock and source of drinking water for Wiesbaden.
+We live together in Wiesbaden, in the beautiful Kohlheck district, where, thanks to the direct edge of the forest, we are only 170 meters from the countryside.
+There are almost endless paths through the adjoining city forest, which, with a size of 5,600 hectares, makes up a quarter of the city area and serves as a fresh air lock and source of drinking water for Wiesbaden.
 That's why 96 percent of it is designated as a landscape conservation area or nature reserve.
-As a result, I can be out and about with my little pack several times a day, for hours and kilometers, in our dog-friendly landscape conservation area and the dogs have lots of social contacts — pure nature on the edge of Wiesbaden.
+As a result, I can be out and about with my little pack several times a day, for hours and kilometers, in our dog-friendly landscape conservation area and the dogs have lots of social contacts — pure nature on the outskirts of Wiesbaden.

-And if the meadows, brook valleys, forest fields, etc. get boring, we have many other options within 5 km driving distance, such as fields, vineyards, and the Rhine to go swimming with the dogs.
+And if we get bored of the meadows, stream valleys, forest fields, etc., we have many other options within a 5 km radius, such as fields, vineyards and the Rhine, to walk or swim with the dogs.

-Our 3-room condo has a separate single entrance and from our living room we have direct access to our small backyard, where we have a tiny little goldfish pond.
+Our 3-room condominium has a separate single entrance and from our living room we have direct access to our little garden where we have a small goldfish pond.

-In front of the house we have a small front garden, which borders on the common area of the residential complex and is located right next to a small sandpit for the children of our neighborhood.
-So our puppies can collect a lot of experience and impressions from an early age, they get to meet children, as well as neighbors, and strange dogs that walk by.
-They already know what life is all about, because they got know many things that other puppies do not experience because they grow up in an quaint village in the country or in a large enclosed garden.
+In front of our front door we also have a small front garden, which borders on the common area of the residential complex and is located right next to a small sandpit for the children from the neighborhood.
+So our puppies collect a lot of impressions and have contact with children from an early age, as well as strangers and dogs that regularly walk past our house.
+They are already living a real family dog's life and know many things that other puppies usually don't experience because they grow up in an idyllic peace in the country or in a large enclosed garden.

-Everything else about the unique nuturing of our puppies you can read here.
+Everything else about the unique rearing of our puppies can be found here .

 Julia & Gabi Bettendorf